Amyat103/Reddit_Space_Bot/README.md

 the purpose of this bot is to post and share space-related pictures <br>

 ## Why I Built This Bot
 I built this bot because I've always been interested in space and love looking at pictures and articles about it.
-Making this bot that post picture of space and have explanation on the bottom is a way to share my interest to likeminded people since this is posted only in a subreddit about space.
+Making this bot that posts a space picture and has an explanation on the bottom is a way to share my interest with like-minded people since this is posted only in a subreddit about space.

 ### Installing PRAW and Requests